 One, has already directed a sad persons hate towards myself and our school.
 I hope this might prevent anyone else doing and feeling as she does.

 To clarify.
 All trainees from Scotland who attended Bikrams training were aware of the accusations, and there had been no verdicts.
 I talked with all of them.
 They chose to train with the man who devised the series they loved.
 Some were able to separate the man from the yoga and came back as we know them, as brilliant teachers.
 Some sadly did not.
 Bikram still at this time had his magic to teach, he brought the light out in some and the dark in others.
 But, the trainings were faltering and the support was not always there when needed.
 All of the previous senior teachers who facilitated many wonderful trainings, (and to the very best of my knowledge never facilitated the sick actions alleged in the film), stepped aside.
-What was left was Bikram surrounded by the sycophants, those still wanting to touch his feet, with little or no real care for the trainees.
+What was left was Bikram surrounded by the sycophants, those wanting to touch his feet, with little or no real care for the trainees.
 Caring only for their perceived status, with many developing god like complexes of their own and strengthening and supporting Bikram’s.
-The trainings we knew were gone, as was the great teacher.
+The trainings we knew were gone.
 Our more recently qualified teachers here in Edinburgh, trained with our community and dear friends from Chicago.
 Many of you know already, they are also brilliant teachers of this series.
 More trainings are emerging with pros and cons to all right now, but there is movement and it is getting stronger not weaker from this.
 I hope we will all come back together over time.
 We are a little broken but we are healing.
 That is what we will do and most of us will use Bikram Yoga to do so.

 Finally now, many of us are feeling relief with the general release of this information, the verdicts, the compensations, the voices heard, and we hope we can now draw a line.
 Move forward with only love and find the best way to ensure that this practice will always be taught and always be available in its purest form.